What does a tattoo feel like? You know that will be in your skin forever? Why the creepy skull?

-The reason for the skull in my tattoo is to allow the identity of the individual to remain open.
+The reason for the skull in my tattoo is the anonymity, to allow the identity of the individual to remain open.
 Besides, if I got a real face, imagine how bizarre it would be to meet someone who looked like my tattoo…

 The timing for this individual is about 10,000 BCE, at the end of the last ice age and just before the agricultural revolution.
 This is a time at which the human world was still hunting and gathering.
 Also, note that stone axes were early weapons/tools used by people of this time period.

 The headdress is similar to that of the Sioux tribe, though for the sake of a tattoo representation, I found it to be a suitable addition in helping to tell the story intended while maintaining the piece’s aesthetic.

 I, and I believe most people, feel a strong attraction to certain aspects of the hunter-gatherer lifestyle.
 This attraction is due to the fact that such is the lifestyle human ancestor species exhibited since before the genus homo arose out of the African grasslands and forests.

 The tribal cultures I resonate with most strongly are those of the Native Americans.
 Native American cultures demonstrate the hunter-gatherer lifestyle, and having grown up in the USA I find that they provide a close-to-home reminder of the type of lives my ancestors lived.